Global Design

 Offices as a performance driver

 Offices are a performance driver when they meet business needs.
-In fact, when workspaces are designed with business uses in mind, they meet the needs of employees.
-Hence the importance of sizing spaces and their equipment at the design stage: number of workstations, types of seating (high, low, armchairs, benches), standing tables, meeting rooms of different sizes, etc.
+Indeed, when workspaces are designed with business uses in mind, they meet the needs of employees.
+Hence the importance of dimensioning spaces and their equipment at the design stage: number of workstations, types of seating (high, low, armchairs, benches), standing tables, meeting rooms of different sizes...

 In the age of telecommuting, corporate offices are first and foremost a place for socializing.
 They are the foundation of collaboration and collective intelligence.
-This is why meeting rooms equipped for hybrid exchange between present and remote collaborators, and brainstorming rooms designed to encourage creativity and collaboration, have become essential.
+Thus, meeting rooms equipped for hybrid exchange between present and remote employees, and brainstorming rooms designed to encourage creativity and collaboration, have become essential.

-Correctly dimensioning office spaces and their degree of partitioning is also a performance lever.
-This provides good working conditions and encourages serendipity.
+The right size of office space and the degree of partitioning are also key performance drivers.
+It provides good working conditions and encourages serendipity.

 You may also like...